-Transgender is an umbrella term for indivduals whose gender identity is different from the one assigned to them at birth.
+Transgender is an umbrella term for individuals whose gender identity is different from the one assigned to them at birth.
 Transgender individuals may identify as women, men, neither, both, or something else entirely.
-Some common identities under this umbrella include genderqueer, gender non-conforming, non-binary, agender, Two-Spirit, trans woman, and trans man.
-Often, transgender will be shortened to trans* to acknowledge the multitude of idenities held in this community.
+Some common identities under this umbrella include genderqueer, gender non-conforming, non-binary, agender, Two-Spirit (used by some indigenous Native American communities), trans woman, and trans man.
+Often, transgender will be shortened to trans.

 In 1978 Gilbert Baker proposed the idea of a rainbow flag to the San Francisco Gay Freedom Day Parade in response to their request for a symbol that could be used every year.
-Today, the rainbow flag continues to be a symbol for the colorful diversity, optimism, and strength of the gay rights movement worldwide.
+Today, the rainbow flag continues to be a symbol for the colorful diversity, optimism, and strength of LGBTQ+ movements worldwide.

-In the early 1970s, in the wake of the Stonewall Rebellion (in which gays fought back for the first time against police harassment and repression), New York City's Gay Activists Alliance selected the Greek letter lambda as its emblem.
-Since then the lambda letter has spread throughout the world as a frequent symbol for gay rights organizations, such as the Lambda Legal Defense Fund (a gay rights legal services organization).
+In the early 1970s, in the wake of the Stonewall Uprising (in which queer and transgender folks of color fought back against police harassment and repression), New York City's Gay Activists Alliance selected the Greek letter lambda as its emblem.
+Since then the lambda letter has spread throughout the world as a frequent symbol for gay rights organizations, such as the Lambda Legal Defense Fund (an LGBTQ rights legal services organization).

-The general consensus in Psychology and Medicine is that genetic factors probably do play some role in determining sexual orientation.
-This genetic background is then accompanied by environmental factors such as the culture you grow up in, your parents' education and beliefs, your religion, whether you meet gay friends in your youth, etc. etc. etc.—factors that shape this (perhaps only somewhat) predetermined orientation, either smothering it or letting it unfold.
-It is rather true to say that your sexual orientation is a natural, and important, part of who you are.
+The general consensus in Psychology and Medicine is that genetic factors probably do play some role in determining sexual orientation and gender identity.
+This genetic background is then accompanied by environmental factors such as the culture you grow up in, your parents' education and beliefs, your religion, whether you meet LGBTQ friends in your youth, etc. These factors contribute to shaping your (perhaps only somewhat) predetermined orientation or gender, either smothering it or letting it unfold.
+It is rather true to say that your sexual orientation and gender are natural, and important, parts of who you are.

-No. The reality is that homosexuality is not an illness.
+No. The reality is that same gender attraction is not an illness.
 It does not require treatment and is not changeable.
 In 1973, the American Psychiatric Association removed homosexuality from the official manual that lists mental and emotional disorders.
 Two years later, the American Psychological Association resolved to support the removal.
-Ever since, both associations have urged all mental health professionals to help dispel the stigma of mental illness associated with homosexual orientation.
+Ever since, both associations have urged all mental health professionals to help dispel the stigma of mental illness associated with same gender attraction.

-They tell about it because sharing that aspect of themselves with others is important to their mental health.
-In fact, the process of identity development for lesbians, gay men, and bisexuals, called coming out, has been found to be strongly related to psychological adjustment—the more positive the gay, lesbian, or bisexual identity, the better one's mental health and the higher one's self-esteem.
+LGBTQ+ people tell others about their LGBTQ+ identity (often referred to as "coming out") because sharing that aspect of themselves with others is important to their mental health.
+In fact, the process of identity development for lesbian, gay, bi, and queer people has been found to be strongly related to psychological adjustment—the more positive the lesbian, gay, bi, or queer identity, the better one's mental health and the higher one's self-esteem.

 While HIV affects Americans from all walks of life, the epidemic continues to disproportionately impact gay and bisexual men, transgender women, youth ages 13-24 and communities of color, particularly in the southern United States.
 While tremendous medical advances have helped HIV-positive individuals live longer, healthier lives, there remains no cure and tens of thousands of new infections occur every year.
 Insufficient funding for HIV programs, as well as prevention methods that are not scientifically sound and persistent stigma and discrimination continue to make it difficult to fight the epidemic and provide the best possible care to those living with HIV.